 • Nissan and certain of its former officers in a securities fraud class action in the middle District of Tennessee, arising from allegations that the automaker failed to disclose executive compensation for the Company’s former CEO and Chairman of the Board

-• A multinational ecommerce company in a copyright infringement lawsuit and Digital Millennium Copyright Act defense case filed in the US District Court for the Eastern District of Virginia
+• Shopify in a copyright infringement lawsuit and Digital Millennium Copyright Act defense case brought by educational publishers

 Bar Qualification